iftec/BigBangBookstore/README.md

     In some cases, using !important to override the Bootstrap styling worked, but in others, it did not, so Bootstrap was removed for those elements and custom CSS was used instead.

 * Chat GTP was correct and helped about 50% of the time, the other 50% it would lose the plot and make things worse.
 However it did help when explaining code and as such made it easier to fix some of the silly  mistakes, it also helped with quickly re styling some elements.

+* As far as I'm aware there are now no bugs left in the code, had plenty of typo's and small errors that I had to go back and fix, but nothing major.

 * Still needs loads more styling.